 - Head on to Fredericksburg for lunch.
 This is a quaint town with a 19th century look and feel with German influence from the original immigrants.
 With old-time storefronts, gift shops and cafes there is plenty to look at as you stroll around to find your chosen place to eat.

 - With the appetite satisfied, visit the National Museum of the Pacific War on 340 East Main St. Allow 2-3 hours minimum.
 It's divided into three main areas; George Bush Gallery, Admiral Nimitz Museum and the Pacific Combat Zone.
 Start at the George Bush Gallery that covers the key stages of the war including Pearl Harbor, Midway, Guadalcanal, Mariana Islands and the Philippines.
 It has life-sized exhibits such as the deck of the USS Hornet, an original two-man midget Japanese submarine used in the attack on Pearl Harbor and a B25 bomber.
-At the time of writing this is temporarily closed as they are expanding the gallery.
-It is scheduled to reopen in early December 2009.

 Once you've exhausted the gallery move onto the Admiral Nimitz museum that focuses on the life of Fleet Admiral Chester Nimitz who was born in Fredericksburg.
 Make sure you look at the amazing fifteen-foot model of the carrier, Nimitz (CV-68).
 Finish off with a guided tour of the Pacific Combat Zone that lasts an hour.
 Highlights include a hanger deck with an Avenger torpedo bomber, a PT Boat (torpedo boat) and an invasion beach with landing craft and artillery.

 Don't Miss: George Bush Gallery

 Head back to Austin on the US 290 E